AI Security Tools Are Creating GTM Categories That Didn't Exist 12 Months Ago

 2. Automated Compliance Monitoring

 Continuous compliance monitoring that replaces periodic manual audits with real-time evidence collection.
 SOC 2 Type II, CMMC Level 2, ISO 27001, and HIPAA frameworks are the primary drivers.
-The regulatory tailwind is significant — compliance mandates are expanding across industries, creating mandatory buying cycles.
+The regulatory tailwind is significant — VerticalIQ notes that CISA's 2024 rulemaking requires covered entities to report cyber incidents within 72 hours and ransomware payments within 24 hours, and the U.S. SEC's 2023 rule requires material cybersecurity incident disclosure within four days (VerticalIQ, 2026).
+Compliance is no longer a once-a-year event.

 The GTM challenge: compliance is a "must-do" purchase, which means buyers are highly motivated but also highly risk-averse.
-They will not adopt an unproven vendor for a function that carries personal career risk if it fails.
+They will not adopt an unproven vendor for a function that carries personal career risk if it fails — a pattern Gartner documents directly, finding that 68% of B2B buyers research intensively specifically to reduce perceived decision risk (Gartner, 2023).

 3. AI Governance and Risk

 A category that barely existed before the EU AI Act and the wave of AI executive orders that followed.
 Companies deploying AI systems now need governance frameworks, risk assessment tools, and audit trails for their models.
-This creates demand for advisory services and software that help organizations understand what they are required to do — and prove they are doing it.
+Gartner's AI TRiSM Market Guide projects that by 2028, 25% of large organizations will have dedicated AI governance teams, up from less than 1% in 2023 (Gartner, 2025).
+The implication: the buying committee for this category is being formally constituted right now, inside customer organizations.

 The GTM challenge: the buyer often does not yet know they need this.
 Market education and category creation must happen simultaneously.
-The company that defines the category's vocabulary often captures first-mover positioning advantage.
+The company that defines the category's vocabulary often captures first-mover positioning advantage Sagentix Phase 01 Market Intelligence, 2026.

 4. Deepfake and Synthetic Media Detection

 Generative AI has made synthetic media — fake audio, video, and images — trivially easy to produce.
 Detection tools are emerging to serve financial services (identity verification), media companies (content authentication), and government agencies (national security).
-This is a pure category-creation play.
+This is a pure category-creation play, and the threat is no longer abstract: Veriff documents a 2,137% rise in deepfake fraud attempts against financial-services firms since 2022, with incident losses of up to $680K per event (Veriff, 2025).

 The GTM challenge: the threat is well understood in the abstract but poorly quantified.
 Buyers agree deepfakes are a problem but struggle to calculate the ROI of detection tools.
 Positioning requires making the threat concrete and the cost of inaction measurable.